- Public Criticism

 Where a judge or Magistrate believes that some evidence adduced at trial is perjured, he or she can recommend that there should be a police investigation.

 The absence of such recommendation does not mean that there is no justification for an investigation.
 The only inference that can be drawn from the absence of a recommendation is that the judge or Magistrate does not consider an investigation necessary.

 Other than in an exceptional case (i.e. on the recommendation of the judge or Magistrate) a perjury investigation should not take place until the conclusion of the proceedings in which the perjury is alleged to have occurred.

 Whether or not any suspected offence requires investigation is a matter for the police to assess on the facts of each case.

 In such cases:

-- Unit Heads will report any such matters to the CCP (Sector Directors London). refer to Offences Against Public Justice elsewhere in this guidance.
+- Unit Heads will report any such matters to the CCP.
+Refer to Offences Against Public Justice elsewhere in Legal Guidance.

 CCPs and Unit Heads need to ensure that records of complaints from the judiciary and commendations are kept for monitoring purposes.